What is IRR? The Ultimate Beginner's Guide

 What is the Internal Rate of Return (IRR)?

-At its core, the Internal Rate of Return is the annualized effective compounded rate of return that an investment is expected to generate.
-In simpler terms, it's the interest rate at which the Net Present Value (NPV) of all cash flows (both positive and negative) from a project or investment equals zero.
+The Internal Rate of Return is the annualized rate of return an investment generates.
+Technically, it's the discount rate that makes the Net Present Value (NPV) of all cash flows equal zero.

 Ready to find the IRR for your project?
 Try our Advanced IRR Calculator now.